 Waste from the head is directed into the holding tank located in the bilge.

-A holding tank fluid level indicator is located on the overboard discharge panel (See figure 3.21.2) which is located on the aft wall of the head.
-When the "TANK FULL" light is on, the holding tank must be emptied before the head can be reused.
-However, it would be a good practice to empty the tank before the light is on to avoid damage to the system.
+A holding tank fluid level indicator is located on the overboard discharge panel (See figure 3.21.1) which is located next to the toilet in the head.
+When the red indicator light is on, the holding tank must be emptied before the head can be reused.
+However, it would be a good practice to empty the tank sooner to avoid damage to the system.